bakame-php/stackwatch/docs/1.0/profiler.md

 Finally, the static method `Profiler::execute` allows you to retrieve both the result of a callback execution and its profiling data.
-It returns a `ProfiledResult` instance, where the `result` property contains the callback’s return value, and the `summary` property holds the profiling metrics collected during the call.
+It returns a `ProfiledResult` instance, where the `result` property contains the callback’s return value, and the `span` property holds the profiling metrics collected during the call.

 ```php